vrpperez7/Mod5Project/README.md

 ## 1. Executive Summary

 * **Objective:** Assess whether LinkNYC serves as a long-term public utility (consistent, essential use) or a short-term convenience (occasional, opportunistic use).
 * **Key Insight (teaser):** Our funnel analysis shows that 23.5% of total sessions reach the “High Value” stage, highlighting meaningful long-term engagement.
 Segmentation results reinforce this, with Engaged (64) and High Value (75) weeks representing the most consistent, high-impact usage, compared to Quality Sessions (122) and Convenient (39) weeks.
+This shows that only **13%** of usage weeks align with **convenient behaviour**.
 Overall, these patterns suggest that LinkNYC functions more as a reliable public utility than a fleeting convenience.
 * **Methodology Overview**To evaluate whether LinkNYC functions as a utility or a convenience, we applied several complementary analytical approaches:

 1. **Session Analysis**: Measured sessions per user and total activity to gauge overall engagement intensity.